Sydney Theatre Company’s acclaimed show about RBG will return for a national tour

 If you missed it, don’t feel bad – we just received news that will turn that FOMO around.
 Sydney Theatre Company announced today that RBG: Of Many, One will be returning in 2024 for an extensive Australian tour including seasons in Sydney, Melbourne, Brisbane and Canberra – and Heather Mitchell will be reprising the role.

-The national tour of RBG: Of Many, One will open at the Drama Theatre, Sydney Opera House in February 2024, Canberra Theatre Centre in April followed by Arts Centre Melbourne, Brisbane’s QPAC in May before returning to Sydney’s Riverside Theatres in Parramatta.
-Tickets for Melbourne and Brisbane are on sale from 9am, Thursday August 31.
-Sydney and Canberra tickets will be released at a later date – and you can bet that we’ll be first in line.
+The national tour of RBG: Of Many, One will open at the Drama Theatre, Sydney Opera House in February 2024, Canberra Theatre Centre in April, followed by Arts Centre Melbourne in April, Brisbane’s QPAC in May before returning to Sydney’s Riverside Theatres in Parramatta.

+RBG: Of Many, One will take place at the Arts Centre Melbourne Plathouse from April 25 until May 12, 2024.
+You can book tickets on the Arts Centre Melbourne website here.